mathefuchs/al-for-sat-solver-benchmarking/README.md

-# Active-learning for SAT-Solver benchmarking
+# Active-Learning for SAT-Solver Benchmarking

 This repository contains the paper and code of *Active-Learning for SAT-Solver Benchmarking*.
 All data and immediate results are available in a separate repository.